-The following section provides a detailed breakdown by farm type on a per farm and per hectare basis, of revenue by cost centre and farm income measures for: an identical sample of organic farms year-on-year (2014/15 and 2015/16) and the full sample (2015/16) on an organic versus non-organic basis.
+The following section provides a detailed breakdown by farm type on a per farm and per hectare basis, of revenue by cost centre and farm income measures for: an identical sample of organic farms year-on-year (2015/16 and 2016/17) and the full sample (2016/17) on an organic versus non-organic basis.
 This commentary focuses on the per hectare results, which, as discussed above, minimises the effect of farm size on the results.
+Year-on-year percentage changes are based on whole farm figures.

-See the full report of Organic Farming in England 2015/16 for detailed physical and financial by farm type between 2014/15 and 2015/16 and between organic and non-organic farms in 2015/16.
+See the full report of Organic Farming in England 2016/17 for detailed physical and financial by farm type between 2015/16 and 2016/17 and between organic and non-organic farms in 2016/17.